2 Min Read

 WESTON Mass.
-The White House said on Wednesday it has put corrective measures in place in response to the accidental public outing of the CIA station chief's name during President Barack Obama's trip to Afghanistan late last month.
+(Reuters) - The White House said on Wednesday it has put corrective measures in place in response to the accidental public outing of the CIA station chief's name during President Barack Obama's trip to Afghanistan late last month.

 During the trip, personnel at Bagram Air Base gave to White House communications personnel at list of people who were meeting Obama.
 The White House gave the list to reporters covering the trip and among the names was that of the CIA official.